jaka87/vetercek_WS/vetercek_2G/README.md

 | DS18B20 |  0.04mA | 0.04mA |
 | sim800l |  ? | 20-100mA |

-We use 5800mAh battery in the field.
-Usually it takes 35-100s to wake up SIM800l and send update.

 ## Thanks!
 Thanks to all of you contributing to make this happen.
 Especially thanks to Tadej Tašner for drawing PCB and his advices regarding the hardware components.
 Also thanks to those people that took time and wrote libraries used in this project and therefore make the project easier to compile.